microbiomedata/nmdc-field-notes/README.md

 # NMDC Field Notes

-The NMDC metadata collection app designed for use in the field.
+NMDC Field Notes is a mobile app researchers can use to collect metadata in the field.

+The app is currently in development.

 ## Development